2022 Convention Call

 Each chartered organization of retired members may elect one delegate to the AFT convention in the manner prescribed by the AFT constitution, Article VIII, Sections 1(a) and 1(d), and shall be entitled to one vote at the convention.
 Such delegate shall be entitled to all rights and privileges of a delegate except that such delegate shall not be entitled to nominate any candidate for federation office, or cast a vote in the election of federation officers, unless such delegate has been elected to that position by secret-ballot vote.

-1. The credential list of all elected delegates and alternates is in the national office no later than June 13, 2018, as spelled out in the section herein titled “CREDENTIALS.”
+1. The credential list of all elected delegates and alternates has been reported to the national office no later than June 14, 2022, as spelled out in the section herein titled “CREDENTIALS.”

 Any challenge or appeals will be referred to David J. Strom, AFT general counsel, who will make recommendations with strict constitutional interpretation to the AFT executive council.

 Only affiliates in good standing in accordance with the AFT bylaws, Article X, Sections 1 and 2(a), shall be eligible for representation at the AFT convention.
-To view your affiliate’s good-standing status, go to https://convention.aft.org.
+To view your affiliate’s good-standing status, log in at aft.org/convention.

 Section 1.
 To be in good standing in the AFT, affiliates must meet the following requirements:

 (a) payment of per capita to the AFT on all members, with arrears not to exceed two months, and to the applicable state federation, consistent with its constitution;

 (b) current in submission of the affiliate’s annual audit, independent financial review, internal review, or financial statement compilation, along with the required certification letter, in keeping with Sections 1, 2, 3, and 4 of Article IX of the AFT bylaws;